The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against InnovAge Holding Corp. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

-SHAREHOLDER ACTION ALERT The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against InnovAge Holding Corp. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm
+SHAREHOLDER ACTION REMINDER The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against InnovAge Holding Corp. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

 The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against InnovAge Holding Corp. (“InnovAge” or “the Company”) (NASDAQ: INNV) for violations of the federal securities laws.